While I am talking about it, I want to tell you about Saint Stephens Green.

 The first thing I saw when I walked in was a homeless person near one of the side exists using this place as a bathroom.

 The second thing was a woman covered in pigeons.
-She was feed them.
+She was feeding them.
 They were getting tangled in her hair there were so many on her body.

 I didn't stay much longer after that.